-Actual data for the FY2014 financial year has been based on an extraction of actual financial data directly or via TM1 from our SAP financial system.
-As such, the prevailing entries represent figures that have been reported in our annual audited financial statements and Regulatory accounts and in accordance with our Cost Allocation Methodology.
+Actual data for the FY1415 has been based on an extraction of actual financial data directly or via TM1 from our SAP financial system.
+As such, the prevailing entries represent figures that have been reported in Ausgrid's audited financial statements and in accordance with the CAM.